Cornelia Barns: Career

-Cover of Birth Control Review February–March 1918 with cartoon image by Cornelia Barns, "The New Voter at Work."
+Cover of Birth Control Review, February–March 1918 with cartoon image by Cornelia Barns, "The New Voter at Work."

-Cornelia Barns enrolled at the Pennsylvania Academy of Fine Arts in 1906, where she became a pupil of William Merritt Chase and John Twachtman.
-She has been mentioned as an associate of Robert Henri and his Ashcan school.
-Her work was honored by receiving two Cresson Traveling Scholarships from the academy, which permitted her first trip to Europe in 1910, and encouraged another trip abroad in 1913.
+Barns enrolled at The Pennsylvania Academy of Fine Arts in 1906, where she became a pupil of William Merritt Chase and John Twachtman.
+She has also been mentioned as an associate of Robert Henri and his Ashcan School.
+Barns was honored by two Cresson Traveling Scholarships from the academy, which funded her first trip to Europe in 1910 and a second in 1913.

-She exhibited at the Pennsylvania Academy of Fine Arts, and by 1910 was listed as a painter in the American Art Annual.
+Barns exhibited her work at The Pennsylvania Academy of Fine Arts, and by 1910 was listed as a painter in American Art Annual.
 In her mid-twenties she married Arthur S. Garbett, a British music critic working in Philadelphia.
-The couple gave birth to a son in Philadelphia, and is believed to have spent a couple years in New York City.
+The couple had a son in Philadelphia, with whom they also spent some years in New York City.

-Max Eastman, recalled the early days in his assigned role as editor of The Masses, during which the following incident took place around 1913.
+Max Eastman recalled an incident from his early days as editor of The Masses, around 1913.

-"Cornelia Barns, an elf-eyed girl with smooth brown hair, turned up with the picture that was brilliantly comic and not like anything else in the world".
+"Cornelia Barns, an elf-eyed girl with smooth brown hair, turned up with the picture that was brilliantly comic and not like anything else in the world."

-Cornelia Barns' artistic style relied on heavy crayon lines and a distinctive comic style in her portrayals of pretentiousness, social privilege, male dominance, and childhood innocence.